English Kreyol ayisyen Português Español

 dark theme color theme

-History of the Broward Children's Strategic Plan
+History of the Broward Partnerships for Kids

 The Broward Children’s Strategic Plan (BCSP) was a product of the Children’s Summit held in Broward County in 1999.
 The BCSP’s benchmarks guided in identifying community concerns, many stemming from broad and deep systemic societal issues, such as poverty and its consequences, as well as family and community dynamics and their impacts on children.
 The County Commission formally approved the Broward Children’s Strategic Plan on February 19, 2002.
 Based on the Hawkins and Catalano “Communities That Care” (CTC) model, the plan sets the vision, mission, goals, and objectives for establishing a better community where children live, learn, and thrive.